Recipe by LilSnoo

 NOTE: I am the original submitter of this recipe.
 These will not come out crunchy like a traditional crusted fish.
 They are low carb and do not use breading, therefore they have more of a baked and seasoned texture.
 I tried to have the title changed, but allrecipes informed me this could not be done and to add a review instead.
 This is also tasty made with shredded parmesan (can be found with the bagged shredded cheeses) instead of grated.
 I sometimes add minced garlic or garlic powder to the seasoning as well.

-Yes, it's fast and easy, but the bottom is soggy and unless you put some lemon on it, it had a "mildew" taste.
+Yes, it's fast and easy, but the bottom is soggy and until I put some lemon on it, it had an off taste.

 I can't believe how good this was!
 Few ingredients, but it tastes like more time went into making it.
 Tilapia, by nature, can have a very muddy or earthy flavor if you're not used to it.
 I don't understand why the other reviewer blames that on the recipe!
 I would make this again.
 To avoid a soggy filet on the bottom, I flipped mine halfway through cooking.
 I also added a bit of garlic powder.
 I really like that it's low carb - perfect for my south beach diet.
 I served this with some grilled veggies.